Vietnam.vn - Nền tảng quảng bá Việt Nam

 The eye-catching interface of Casoris.
 Screenshot

-Read, learn, discuss
+Read, learn, and discuss

 One unique thing that Časoris does is provide readers with a glossary at the end of each article.
-This way, they ensure that readers are exposed to difficult words without compromising their ability to understand the article. Časoris also includes three questions at the end of each article.
-The goal is to encourage readers to engage more with the news by discussing it with their peers.
-These questions play an important role in the classroom, where teachers can encourage healthy discussion among their students.
+This way, they ensure that readers are exposed to difficult words without affecting their ability to understand the article. Časoris also includes three questions at the end of each article.
+The goal is to encourage readers to engage more in the news by discussing it with their peers.
+These questions play an important role in the classroom, where teachers can encourage healthy discussion among students.

 Let children do

 Časoris truly believes that children have a lot to contribute.
 This is why they encourage children to contribute to the newspaper.
-“We always encourage children’s participation by inviting them to contribute articles on topics that interest them, which the editorial office is happy and proud to publish,” says Merljak Zdovc.
+“We always encourage children’s participation by inviting them to contribute articles on topics that interest them, which the editorial office is then happy and proud to publish,” says Merljak Zdovc.

 Accept slow journalism

 News fatigue is a real thing.
 But it can be even more widespread among children.
-That's why Časoris publishes one article every day.
+That's why Časoris publishes one article a day.
 Merljak Zdovc admits that this prevents them from publishing news in a timely manner.
 "We don't want to overwhelm our young readers with constant crises."

 Phan Anh (according to Časoris, Ijnet)